DSHydro/planetsca/README.md

 describing the model**:

 Citing PlanetSCA:
+1. the name of the author (Chiu et al.),
+2 the title of the software or code (planetsca),
+3. the version number, the publication date and the unique identifier (PID)

 Citing the original study:

 - Yang K., John A., Shean D., Lundquist J.D., Sun Z., Yao F., Todoran S., and